Bennylikescoding/udacityfullstack_5_deploy_to_linux_server/README.md

 - now you can log in using the new port number:
 `ssh -i us-east-backup.pem -p 2200 ubuntu@18.222.182.39`

+## For grader:
+### 1. On local machine, open the terminal, type in `ssh-keygen -f ~/.ssh/udacity_key.rsa`, this will create two keypairs under the folder `/Users/wangxiansheng/.ssh/`, one is `udacity_key.rsa`, the other is `udacity_key.rsa.pub`

+### 2. Log into the remote machine as *root* user through ssh:

+- Open a new terminal, type in
+`cd Downloads/`

+`ssh -i us-east-backup.pem -p 2200 ubuntu@18.222.182.39`

+- and create the following file:
+`sudo vim /home/grader/.ssh/authorized_keys`

+### 3. Copy the content of the `udacity_key.rsa.pub` file from your local machine to the `/home/grader/.ssh/authorized_keys` file you just created on the remote machine.
+Then change some permissions on remote machine: (Be very careful that the copy method of nano is different from the vim, if incomplete .pub content is copied, it will result in incomplete authorized_keys on the remote machine, which will take hours to debug.)

+`sudo chmod 700 /home/grader/.ssh`

+`sudo chmod 644 /home/grader/.ssh/authorized_keys`

+### 4. Finally change the owner from root to grader:

+`sudo chown -R grader:grader /home/grader/.ssh`

+*Now you can open a new terminal window on the local machine*:

+`ssh -i ~/.ssh/udacity_key.rsa -p 2200 grader@18.222.182.39`

+- Note: you can't use `ssh -i ~/.ssh/udacity_key.rsa -p 2200 ubuntu@18.222.182.39` to login anymore because the owner has been changed from root(ubuntu) to grader.
+However, you can still ogin to the root user using `cd Downloads/`, and then `ssh -i us-east-backup.pem -p 2200 ubuntu@18.222.182.39`.

+### 5. Force key-based authentication for grader:

+- `sudo nano /etc/ssh/sshd_config`, change PasswordAuthentication to `no`

+- `sudo service ssh restart`

 ## 4. Configure the firewall
 - login to the remote server, type in: